 If the Company uses a service provider or co-location data center, the Company shall do so only if in compliance with the complementary user entity controls stated in the service provider’s or co-location’s SSAE 16 audit report.

-If the Services provided include the use of the Company’s hosted site(s), a privacy statement shall be present on the site that, at a minimum, includes the same language as in the Central Hudson’s privacy statement located at: http://www.centralhudson.com/privacy/index.aspx.
+If the Services provided include the use of the Company’s hosted site(s), a privacy statement shall be present on the site that, at a minimum, includes the same language as in the Central Hudson’s privacy statement located at: Privacy Policy (cenhud.com).

 To the extent that the Company or Subcontractor processes Users’ credit card transactions as part of providing the agreed upon Services, the following requirements shall apply with respect to the Cardholder Data: